Eyeshadow Application Techniques that Makeup Experts Use

 Here are two common eyeshadow mistakes and simple makeup tricks to help you avoid them:

-- Make only one item a focus: Between your lips, eyes and blusher, make only one item a focus – not both.
+- Make only one item a focus: Between your lips, eyes, and blusher, make only one item a focus – not both.
 For example, if you want to wear smoky eyes or heavy eyeshadow, consider wearing light or neural colour lipstick and pale blusher on your cheeks.
 That way, your eyes will be the main focus.
 Hope you get the gist?

 - Blend well: Putting on too much and heavy eyeshadow colour will make you look like a mini masquerade.
 Instead, apply a bit and then blend, blend, blend.
 Blending is the key to getting your eyeshadow right.
-Only apply eyeshadow below the crease of your eyelid, and blend the colours outwards to spread the colours into the space between your eyelid and brows.
+Only apply eyeshadow below the crease of your eyelid, and blend the colours outwards to spread the colours into space between your eyelid and brows.

 *The above 2 tips alone are the secret of pro makeup artists, and following them can make even a cheap eyeshadow look expensive on your face.
 Read on for more expert tips.